 “Seriously, Jack, When it comes to male-female relationships in our communities, I know little about yours, and you nothing about mine.”

 “We got time.
-Chicago is a long way off.”
+Chicago is a long way off.
+That’ll give you a lot of time to tell all that’s messed up about white-guy romance.”

+Chantelle wasn’t ready for an opening of that size.
+“Alright, you’ve asked for it.
+We think white romance is so boring, we don’t call it romance.
+But we got unwritten laws about cat-calling.”

-“ on track. details.”
+“Ouch.
+But you could be on track.
+Let’s have some details.”

 He wasn’t letting up.
 She gave an eyeroll that he didn’t see it.
 “Where to begin,” she started.
 “It’s a long time back.
 In our community, successful girls intimidate guys.”
 She paused.
 “I can’t believe I said that.”

 “Really?
 You’re surprising yourself?
-This is getting ”
+This is getting good already”

 “Listening to Grady has me in a crazy mood,” she reasoned, wishing to rewind ten seconds.
 No getting out of this conversation.
 Everyone is afraid to say what they know is true.
 “If you quote me, I’ll deny it—and you’ll be dead.”